top of page

 At the same time, I left Paris and moved to a farm in the Bresse region, in the middle of the countryside, urgently seeking space, calm and silence.

-Photography came quite naturally to me, not only because I wanted to share the jewels I'd created on my website at the time, but also because I had a mad desire to capture the wonderful nature that now surrounded me on all sides.
+Photography came naturally to me, not only because I wanted to share the jewels I'd made on my website at the time, but also because of my insane desire to capture the wonderful nature that now surrounded me on all sides.

 In truth, photography has been with me discreetly since I was a teenager.
 Initiated by a father who was passionate about silver images at the time, and who willingly lent me his camera at sea during our cruises (He was generous about sharing his many passions!
 For those who were interested too (sailing old rigs, woodworking and photography).

-Freedom of time, freedom of movement, accompanied by my two young boys, cats, dogs and a big grey horse too!
-I rediscovered the luxury of completely losing track of time.
+So freedom of time, freedom of movement, accompanied by my two young boys, then little by little by cats, dogs and a big grey horse too!
+I rediscovered the luxury of losing all notion of time, so caught up in the present.

-Having always lived in the city up until then, I finally developed a taste for listening to nature, for the sound of the leaves caressed by the wind, for inner silence and for the contemplation that nature offers us if we give it the time.
+Having always lived in the city up until then, I finally developed a taste for listening to nature, such as the sound of leaves caressed by the wind, for inner silence and for the art of contemplation that nature graciously offers us, provided we give it the time.

-A way of mirroring myself, "calm and upright", open to the immediate world, to the "Now", which neither begins nor ends, and which will gradually become totally inseparable from my creative impulses.
+A way of being in the mirror, me too “calm and upright”, open to the immediate world, to the “Now”, which neither begins nor ends, and which will gradually become totally inseparable from my creative impulses.

 Totally at your disposal!

-In 2012, the images began to organize themselves to create the series you'll find on this site.
+In 2012, the images began to organize themselves into the series you'll find on this site.

-Finally, in 2015, the desire to touch the material physically, directly, to rediscover perhaps that same intuitive path from nothing that my young pen gave me in front of its blank page, just as surely as the memory of working with wood in my father's workshop: This was clearly felt.
+Finally, from 2015 onwards, the need to touch the material physically, directly, to rediscover perhaps the same intuitive path from nothing that my young pen gave me in front of its blank page, as well as the memory of woodworking in my father's workshop, was clearly felt.

-A natural balance also had to be found with images that also imposed too much screen on me and that necessarily needed a camera and the talent of the famous Shooters in my professional laboratory (Art Photo Lab) to be able to fully manifest themselves.
+A natural balance had to be found with images that ultimately imposed too much screen on me, and that necessarily needed a camera and the talent of the famous Shooters in my professional laboratory (Art Photo Lab) to be able to express themselves fully.

-During these years of photography, I was already playing with clay, white paint and ash.
+During these years of photography, I also played with earth, white paint and ash.
 Whatever I could get my hands on, with no other intention than to try...

 So, in the end, it was only a short step from ashes to pigments!

-Like so many "Possibilities" in Myself, in a "laissez-faire" (or non-doing, for that matter!), ever freer, happier and more confident, above all and essentially because it allows itself forever to take side roads and pause, essential to my contemplative nature.
+Like so many “Possibilities” within Myself, in a “laissez-faire” (or non-doing, for that matter!), ever freer, happier and more confident, above all and essentially because it forever allows itself crossroads and moments of pause.

-In the end, I believe that it will only ever be a question of relearning to respond "Present!" to what's happening, to trust ourselves, to this singular and unspeakable Joy of Being, deep within us, generating frankly irresistible impulses!...
+In the end, I believe that it will only ever be a question of relearning to respond “Present” to what's happening, and to trust ourselves.
+To be present to this unique and unspeakable Joy of Being, deep within us, which generates impulses and impulses that are frankly irresistible!

 Hélène - 2024